• Facebook

 • An event is generated only if a client application has registered for it.

-• An event is published only to subscribed clients.
+• Events are published only to subscribed clients.

-• The cache determines when an event is raised and the client determines the action to be taken in response to an event.
+• The cache determines when an event is raised, while the client determines how to respond to it.

 • A client can register for multiple events and can also handle multiple events from multiple caches.